gradle/actions/setup-gradle/README.md

 Dependency-graph generation is compatible with most versions of Gradle >= `5.2`, and is tested regularly against Gradle versions `5.2.1`, `5.6.4`, `6.0.1`, `6.9.4`, `7.1.1` and `7.6.3`, as well as all patched versions of Gradle 8.x.

-A known exception to this is that Gradle `7.0`, `7.0.1` and `7.0.2` are not supported.
+A known exception to this is that Gradle `7.0`, `7.0.1`, and `7.0.2` are not supported.

 See [here](https://github.com/gradle/github-dependency-graph-gradle-plugin?tab=readme-ov-file#gradle-compatibility) for complete compatibility information.

 ### Reducing storage costs for saved dependency graph artifacts

 When `generate` or `generate-and-submit` is used with the action, the dependency graph that is generated is stored as a workflow artifact.
-By default, these artifacts are retained for a period of 30 days (or as configured for the repository).
+By default, these artifacts are retained for 30 days (or as configured for the repository).
 To reduce storage costs for these artifacts, you can set the `artifact-retention-days` value to a lower number.

 ```yaml